dvansoye/Git-Obsidian/prompt-portfolio/createBookSummary.md

 author: "dvansoye"
 ---

-# Instructions to User
+# User Instructions

 1. Upload the document (or documents) to analyze.
-2. Type createBookSummary.prompt.md as the prompt.
+2. Type createBookSummary.md as the prompt.

 # Objective